guzzle/guzzle/docs/http-client/client.rst

 The `cert` option lets you specify a PEM formatted SSL client certificate to use with servers that require one.
 If the certificate requires a password, provide an array with the password as the second item.

-This would typically be used in conjuction with the `ssl_key` option.
+This would typically be used in conjunction with the `ssl_key` option.

 .. code-block:: php